jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_colors.rs` - A demonstration of the RGB and Theme colors palettes available in the rust_xlsxwriter library.

+* `app_conditional_formatting.rs` - Example of how to add conditional
+  formatting to a worksheet using the rust_xlsxwriter library.
+Conditional formatting allows you to apply a format to a cell or a range of cells based on certain criteria.

 * `app_defined_name.rs` - Example of how to create defined names using the rust_xlsxwriter library.
 This functionality is used to define user friendly variable names to represent a value, a single cell,	or a range